Tokunoshima Island 徳之島

 Located off the coast of Okinawa, Tokunoshima is accessible by airplane or ferry.

 Flights connect Tokunoshima to Kagoshima, Naha, and a few of the other Amami islands via Tokunoshima Airport.

 The island has two ferry ports, one in Tokunoshima and one in Amagi.
-The port of Kametoku in the town of Tokunoshima has regular services to Okinawa, Kagoshima, and Kobe.
+The port of Kametoku in the town of Tokunoshima has regular services to Okinawa and Kagoshima.
 The smaller Hetono seaport, located in the town of Amagi, has ferries to Kagoshima and Amami Oshima.

 As in standard sumo, bulls in togyu are ranked according to ability